 It’s a Spring that we will always remember.
 This is our current new odd reality.
-We miss to share bad (and good) jokes with our customers.
+We miss sharing bad (and good) jokes with our customers.
 We also miss explaining the difference between wet and dry-cured pepperoni or what kippering is.

-However, we are incredibly grateful for the amount of support, encouraging words, and positive feedback we have received from our customers in the last thirty-eight days.
+We are incredibly grateful for the amount of support, encouraging words, and positive feedback we have received from our customers over the last few months.

 Our love for food has not faded.
 We are committed to providing exceptional customer service.
 We will pivot and adjust to the challenges that arise.
 We will continue to ensure that our operations and policies are sustainable while maintaining the highest safety possible.

 You can place it online or you can call us.
 We recommend placing your order online for the fastest turnaround.